-- Melt equal parts of infused oil and beeswax together to make a luxurious lotion for your skin.
+- Melt equal parts of infused oil and beeswax together to make a luxurious lavender salve for your skin.

 - Add a tablespoon of oil to a cup of hot water, stirring until the oil melts.
 Work the mixture into your hair for an incredibly moisturizing hair conditioner.